Sustainability at UAL

 - Documentation relating to UAL's sustainability, energy and environmental policies and plans.

-- The UAL Carbon Dashboard - site managers, staff and students can see how their building is performing and keep up to date with current news and events through our blog.
+- The UAL Carbon Dashboard - all staff and students can see how their building is performing and read our blog.

 People and Planet Green League

 In 2017, UAL was ranked 44th in the People and Planet Green League with a 2:1 result.

 Read on to find out more about our sustainability initiatives and progress.